subbarao-meduri/thanos/docs/components/receive.md

       --receive.replication-factor=1
                                  How many times to replicate incoming write requests.
+      --tsdb.allow-overlapping-blocks
+                                 Allow overlapping blocks, which in turn enables vertical compaction and vertical query merge.
       --tsdb.wal-compression     Compress the tsdb WAL.
       --tsdb.no-lockfile         Do not create lockfile in TSDB data directory.
                                  In any case, the lockfiles will be deleted on next startup.
+      --hash-func=               Specify which hash function to use when calculating the hashes of produced files.
+If no function has been specified, it does not happen.
+This permits avoiding downloading some
+                                 files twice albeit at some performance cost.
+                                 Possible values are: "", "SHA256".

 ```